ismailkocdemir/TrafficSignDetection/README.md

 images of the traffic signs.

-## Building Testing
+## Building/Testing

 Compilation of the source code (C++) requires CMake(>2.8) and OpenCV 3.4.
 To test the software run the only executable (TrafficSignDetection) by providing the cascade path (eg: data/cascades/real) and the directory where test images are located.

-The classifiers trained on the real images are trained on only subset of the signs, as some of them have no usable training samples.
+The classifiers trained on the real images are trained on only subset of the signs (50,70,100 signs, give-way, pass-right-side and pedestrian-crossing), since some of them have no usable training samples.
 The classifiers trained on generated images cover most of the signs making up majority of the dataset.

 However, the performance of both is not so good.
-There are problems both at region proposal stage and classification stage (e.g. speed signs are mostly can't be differentiated)
+There are many missed signs both at region proposal stage and classification stage (e.g. speed signs are mostly can't be differentiated)